 Feasibility.
 The Bankruptcy Court must find that the proposed Chapter 11 plan is likely to succeed (is feasible).
 The struggling business must prove to the court that it has the ability to raise sufficient funds over the plan’s duration to meet its financial obligations going forward.

 Best Interests of Creditors.
 To gain confirmation, the Chapter 11 plan must be in the best interests of its creditors.
 The “best interests” test requires that creditors receive at least as much under the Chapter 11 plan as they would if the struggling business’s case were converted to a Chapter 7 liquidation.

 Good Faith.
 The Bankruptcy Court must determine that the Chapter 11 plan has been set forth in good faith and not by means prohibited under the law.

 Fair and Equitable.
 The Chapter 11 plan also must be “fair and equitable,” which requires that:

 - Secured creditors must be paid, over several months or longer, at least the value of their collateral.
 A creditor is considered to be “secured” if it holds a mortgage against actual property or a lien against things like equipment and inventory.

 - The company’s owners cannot retain anything of value because of their equity interests unless all other financial obligations are paid in full, either upon confirmation or over time.

 What Are the End Results?

-If the court approves a Chapter 11 plan of reorganization, the company will continue to operate as a profitable entity.
-If the company is unable to reorganize, the bankruptcy court may approve a plan of liquidation.
+If the Bankruptcy Court approves a Chapter 11 plan of reorganization, the company will continue to operate as a sustainable business enterprise.
+If the company is unable to reorganize, the Bankruptcy Court may approve a plan of liquidation.
 This process may take anywhere from several months to more than a year.